syncfusion-content/xamarin.android-docs/xamarin-android/SfRating/Getting-Started.md

 {% endtabs %}

-* Create an instance for SfRating control and adding to application.
+* Create an instance for SfRating control, and add it to application.

 {% tabs %}